Table of contents

 Opening

-In a prior organization, I took a bunch of “AI work in the wild”—strong prompts buried in chat threads, one-off scripts on laptops, manual copy/paste workflows—and turned it into production pipelines the team could actually rely on.
+In a prior organization, I helped teams take “AI work in the wild”—strong prompts buried in chat threads, one-off scripts on laptops, manual copy/paste workflows—and deploy it into production.
+The goal wasn’t just automation: it was making these workflows faster, drastically more reliable, and operationally boring so they could become systems the business actually relied on.

 The goal wasn’t to build an AI platform—it was to ship one repeatable workflow with a clear input, a clear output, and enough operations to run unattended.
 This guide walks through the same pattern so you can move from scattered experiments to reliable systems without needing a huge team or a rebuild.
 Along the way, we’ll do one manual run end-to-end and define a concrete CSV “output contract” (with an example row and the exact enrichment prompt) so automation has a clear target.